MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsBatchPolicyPackageAssignmentOperation.md

 ### -PackageName

 The name of a specific policy package to apply.
 All policy package names can be found by running Get-CsPolicyPackage.
 To remove the currently assigned package, use $null or an empty string "".
-This will not remove any policy assignments.
+This will not remove any policy assignments, just the package assigned value.

 ```yaml
 Type: String